tidwall/gjson/README.md

 ```

 The `result.Value()` function returns an `interface{}` which requires type assertion and is one of the following Go types:

+The `result.Array()` funtion returns back an array of values.
+If the result represents a non-existent value, then an empty array will be returned.
+If the result is not a JSON array, the return value will be an array containing one result.

 ```go
 boolean >> bool